Particle identification

 Particle identification is the process of using information left by a particle passing through a particle detector to identify the type of particle.
 Particle identification reduces backgrounds and improves measurement resolutions, and is essential to many analyses at particle detectors.

 Charged particles

 Charged particles have been identified using a variety of techniques.
-All methods rely on a measurement of the momentum in a tracking chamber combined with a measurement of the velocity to determine the charged particle mass, and therefore its identity.
+All methods rely on a measurement of the momentum in a tracking chamber combined with a measurement of the velocity to determine the charged particle's mass, and therefore its identity.